 How Long Can A Driver Safely Look Away From The Road?

 Consider this: At 70 mph, your car travels about 100 feet per second.
-So, during those two seconds you’ve glanced away, your car has gone about 200 feet – or two-thirds of the length of a football field.
-Can you afford to look away that long?
+So, during those two seconds, you’ve glanced away, your car has gone about 200 feet – or two-thirds of the length of a football field.
+Can you afford to look away that long without causing a car accident?

 As amazing as it may seem, maybe not.
 The Research Institute tested the matter by having drivers perform tests on a driving simulator with eye-tracking equipment.
 Sometimes the simulator ran scenarios with hazards on the road; other times it ran scenarios with no hazards.
 In any case, the test group of drivers was subjected to a two-second visual interruption, while a control group was not.